 Now, the Tutzing Discourse does not merely seek to produce results, but also to strengthen and support the skills of the participants in discussion.
 For this reason the main emphasis lies in reflecting on the procedures and fundamental concepts employed.

 The Tutzing Discourse is a project of the Akademie für Politische Bildung (Academy for Civic Education).
-The discourse “Big Data“ (2017-2019) is funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung – BMBF), while the discourse “Pathways to Integration“ (2017-2018) is funded by the Bavarian State Ministry of the Interior and for Integration (Bayerisches Staatsministerium des Inneren und für Integration).
+The discourse “Big Data“ (2017-2019) is funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung – BMBF), while the discourse “Pathways to Integration“ (2017-2018) has been funded by the Bavarian State Ministry of the Interior and for Integration (Bayerisches Staatsministerium des Inneren und für Integration).

 Big Data in Discourse